My work is scattered all over the web and hiding out in weird, unfindable anthologies, zines and self-published books.

 Tristian Oversees is a book collection of my little brother Tristian’s finest works — a series of “letters from ’round the world” in Jan/Feb 2016.
 Tristian hit the campaign trail in the USA, witnessing the Nevada caucus and reporting from the Democrat and Republican camps, including a fabulous performance by President-to-be Donald Trubnsmp at a Vegas dressage arena.

-You can read Tristian’s dispatches at Daily Review or pick up a copy of Tristian Oversees at Squishface Studio.
+You can read Tristian’s dispatches at Daily Review.
+Tristian Oversees is out of print.

 “All right, so the drawings aren’t great, the writing adolescent – but the politics are right on.”